hollyschinsky/ConferenceTracker/README.md

         ionic run ios

-####NOTE: Facebook integration for login and Profile options currently only works when running with the browser via localhost:5000 from below, not on device or via Ionic serve yet. ###
+###NOTE:### Facebook integration for login and Profile options currently only works when running with the browser via http://localhost:5000/#/app/sessions after setting up REST services below.
+It does not yet work via Ionic run/serve.
+Working on it.

 REST Services